Skip to content

 Comment

-This exercise marks the transition from warm-up to technical practice.
+This exercise marks the transition from warm-up to technique.